Measuring the configurational temperature of a binary disc packing: Compactivity measured from quadron tessellation

 \section{Compactivity $X_{Q}$ measured from quadron tessellation}

-In a very recent paper Blumenfeld {\it et al.}~\cite{blumenfeld:12} have presented an analysis of the statistical mechanics of two-dimensional packings based on a quadrons \cite{blumenfeld:03} as the building blocks of the tessellation.
+In a recent paper Blumenfeld {\it et al.}~\cite{blumenfeld:12} presented an analysis of the statistical mechanics of two-dimensional packings based on quadrons \cite{blumenfeld:03} as the building blocks of the tessellation.
 An advantage of this choice is that the quadrons take by design into account the structural degrees of freedom of the individual particles.
-They then write down the partion functions of the volume ensemble $Z_V$, the force ensemble $Z_F$, and the total partition function $Z$, showing in this process that $Z \ne Z_v Z_F$.
-Finally, they derive from $Z$ an expression for $X_Q$ of an isostatic packing:
+A drawback is that quadrons are not necessarily volume conserving in the presence of non-convex voids formed by "rattlers", i.e.~particles lying at the bottom of larger voids. \cite{picaciamarra:07,blumenfeld:07}.
+Blumenfeld and coworkers then derive the partition functions of the volume ensemble $Z_V$, the force ensemble $Z_F$, and the total partition function $Z$, showing in this process that $Z \ne Z_v Z_F$.
+Finally, they obtain from $Z$ an expression for $X_Q$ of an isostatic packing:

-$\bar{V}$ is the average volume per particle, {$\bar{z}$ the average number of contact a particle has, and $M$ is the number of boundary forces.
+$\langle V \rangle$ is the average volume of a cluster, {$\bar{z}$ the average number of contact a particle has, and $M$ is the number of boundary forces.

-If $X_Q$ is derived from $Z_V$ instead of $Z$ one obtains:
+If $X_Q^V$ is derived from $Z_V$ instead of $Z$ one obtains:

-In comparing our results with this approach we have to acknowledge a number of differences.
-Our experimental packings are clearly subject to volume forces due to gravity and they are also, as shown in figure \ref{fig:quadron} (a), hyperstatic.
-I.e.~their contact number is larger than what is required to fix all their mechanical degrees of freedom.
+In comparing our results with this approach we have to acknowledge two differences.
+First, our experimental packings are clearly subject to volume forces due to gravity.
+And secondly they are, as shown in figure \ref{fig:quadron} (a), hyperstatic, i.e.~their contact number is larger than what is required to fix all their mechanical degrees of freedom.

-Generally, frictional particles only become isostatic at Random Loose Packing and zero pressure \cite{shundyak:07}.
+Generally, frictional particles only become isostatic at Random Loose Packing and zero pressure \cite{shundyak:07,henkes:10}.
 Therefore the only direct comparison possible is at our RLP value $\phi$ = 0.811, the corresponding $X_Q$ is shown as black circle in figure \ref{fig:quadron} (c).
 If we assume that we can replace $\bar{z}$ in equation \ref{eq:x_q_both} with $\bar{z}(\phi)$ and use the contact numbers displayed in figure \ref{fig:quadron} (a), we can also compute $X_Q$ for a larger range of $\phi$.
 These results are indicated as the open squares in figure \ref{fig:quadron} (c).